Sv443/sBot/README.md

 - `^coinflip [?Number of Flips]`: Flips one (if the arguments are left empty) or multiple coins
 - `^dice [Number of Eyes]`: Rolls a dice with the specified number of eyes (also has a cool little animation, yay)
 - `^joke`: Tells a random joke
-- `^ping [?URL]`: Responds with pong if the arguments are left empty or pings the specified website (doesn't work currently)
+- `^ping [?URL]`: Responds with pong if the arguments are left empty or pings the specified website
 - `^pokemon [Name]`: Gets some info about the specified Pokémon
 - `^server`: Responds with some info about the server
 - `^steam [User]`: Returns some info about the specified Steam user